pavelsaman/pavelsaman.github.io/_posts/2020-06-26-api-tests-in-pytest.md

 Project structure requires a little bit more thoughts in my opinion, some key points I have identified:

 - I want to separate test data, tests (test cases), config values, helpe functions, custom libraries; ideally, I want to only use variables and parametrization, plus perhaps some constants, but no hard-coded values in my tests
-- I want to keep a config file somewhere separately, where I can e.g. store values needed for DB connection etc.
+- I want to keep a config file somewhere separately, where I can e.g. store values needed for DB connection, etc.
 - I tend to choose the following project dir structure:

 ```